jayantur13/serverstate-minecraft/README.md

 These below,two parameters are must -

 - srvAddress - Pass server address i.e _hostname_,_ip_,_ip:port_ or _name with domain_
-- srvType - Pass server type _main_ for Java Edition and _bedrock_ for Bedrock edition.
+- srvType - Pass server type _java_ for Java Edition and _bedrock_ for Bedrock edition.

 **Optional parameters for banner:**